-What should I do if my child sleepwalks?
+What should I do when a family member sleepwalks?

-The most important thing you can do is prevent injury by removing dangerous objects from areas that your child might reach.
-You should keep doors and windows closed and locked.
-If necessary, your child may have to sleep on the ground floor of your home.
+The most important thing you can do is prevent injury by removing dangerous objects from areas that your family member might reach.
+You should keep doors and windows closed and locked so that the sleepwalker can’t wander outside.
+If necessary, your family member may have to sleep on the ground floor for better safety.

 Written by familydoctor.org editorial staff